poke1024/tove2d/docs/Renderers.md

 This section should give you some idea of why there are three different renderers in TÖVE, what they do, and when you want to change things.

 ##  The renderers
-TÖVE provides three renderers to bring vector graphics to the screen: `bitmap`, `mesh` and `curves`:
+TÖVE provides three renderers to bring vector graphics to the screen: `texture`, `mesh` and `shader`:

-* `bitmap` is the default renderer.
+* `texture` is the default renderer.
 It gives high quality and high performance for static images that don't need animation or scaling.
 Internally, this is NanoSVG rendering to a texture.
 *  `mesh` uses a triangle mesh to produce a tessellated version of the graphics, which is then drawn using a LÖVE Mesh.
 Scaling will not produce pixelation, but crisp straight edges.
 Using this renderer,  curves and colors can be animated efficiently.
-* `curves` is a purely shader-based renderer that gives high quality at different resolutions.
+* `shader` is a purely shader-based renderer that gives high quality at different resolutions.
 It's a very complex shader and highly experimental.
 It allows for efficient animation of curves and colors.

 You can tell TÖVE which renderer to use by calling `Graphics:setDisplay(mode, quality)` on your `Graphics` instance, e.g. `myDrawing:setDisplay("mesh")`.
 The next call to `Graphics:draw()` will then honor that setting.
 The optional `quality` parameter is a render-dependent number that allows you to configure the level of detail for some renderers.